juliethrallstewart/Intro-Django/guides/day1.md

 ## Summary

 * Get pipenv installed
+****Normally you’d make a repo with a README and a Python gitignore
 * Clone your repo
   * (If you cloned the Hello-Django repo, delete the file `requirements.txt`!)
 * Go to your repo root directory